NOS (political party): Historical model

 The pragmatism of NOS allows a historical conciliation and a complementarity between the local liberal-conservative and Catholic nationalist doctrines with a conservative articulating axis with the political purpose of disputing the power of social democracy and cultural progressivism, their antagonistic models.
 It takes elements of the administrative and institutional model of the time of the conservative republic of the PAN, and the Constitution of 1853 product of intellectuals and politicians of the Generation of '80 and '37 as Sarmiento and Alberdi and statesmen like Julio Argentino Roca.

 On the other hand, great importance is given to the Argentine Catholic and Hispanic tradition and to the conception of the State according to the social doctrine of the church, the natural order and the principle of Subsidiarity.
 His inspiration comes from Argentine intellectuals such as Sacheri, Meinvielle, Jordán Genta and Castellani.

 Gómez Centurión has sympathized with the state model in different aspects of the Argentine governments of Agustín Justo of nationalist conservatism, Julio Argentino Roca of liberalism and Juan Manuel de Rosas of Catholic nationalism.

 Internal currents

-Within NOS converge both conservative sectors (Social, fiscal and national) and nationalists (Spanish-Catholic traditionalists, monarchists and Catholic nationalists as liberals (Classicals, conservatives and paleolibertarians) and Christian democrats.
-Although NOS is a non-denominational party, it is made up of a large number of (Catholics and evangelicals.
+Within NOS converge both conservative sectors (Social, fiscal and national) and nationalists (Spanish-Catholic traditionalists, monarchists, and Catholic nationalists as liberals (Classicals, conservatives and paleolibertarians) and Christian democrats.
+Although NOS is a non-denominational party, it is made up of a large number of Catholics and evangelicals.
 NOS is the broadest right-wing force in the country.

-There are general coincidences with national conservative and liberal parties such as VOX in Spain, Donald Trump's Republican sector in the United States, Bolsonaro's Alliance for Brazil among many other European and American parties.
-The main differences with US stand out in the framework of immigration and national identity, the degree of trade protectionism and economic liberalism.
+There are general coincidences with national conservative parties such as VOX in Spain, Donald Trump's Republican sector in the United States, Bolsonaro's Alliance for Brazil, among many other European and American parties.
+The main differences with US stand out in the framework of immigration and national identity, the degree of trade protectionism, and economic liberalism.